filecoin-project/filecoin-docs/content/en/about-filecoin/ipfs-and-filecoin.md

 ---
-title: "IPFS and Filecoin"
+title: "IPFS vs Filecoin - Their Relationship and Different Use-cases"
-description: "Learn more about the relationship and different use-cases between IPFS and Filecoin."
+description: "Learn about these complementary protocols for storing & sharing data in the distributed web.
+Both systems are free, open-source, & share many building blocks"
 menu:
     about:
         parent: "about-filecoin-basics"